dbbs-lab/bsb-core/docs/getting-started/getting-started_reconstruction.rst

     scaffold = Scaffold(config)
     scaffold.compile()

-Here, the ``verbosity`` flag increases the amount of output (logs) that is generated when BSB is running, to follow along or troubleshoot.
+Here, the ``verbosity`` flag increases the amount of output (logs) that is generated when the BSB is running, to follow along or troubleshoot.

-When BSB compiles a `Scaffold`, it extracts and runs the reconstruction pipeline defined in the `Configuration` and stores each step's results into the `Storage` (as explained in the :ref:`previous section <get-started>`).
+When the BSB compiles a `Scaffold`, it extracts and runs the reconstruction pipeline defined in the `Configuration` and stores each step's results into the `Storage` (as explained in the :ref:`previous section <get-started>`).

-The compile command (or python script) should produce a file ``"network.hdf5"`` located in your project folder if BSB could parse the configuration file and complete the reconstruction.
+The compile command (or python script) should produce a file ``"network.hdf5"`` located in your project folder if the BSB could parse the configuration file and complete the reconstruction.
 This file should contain your network (configuration and storage) after reconstruction.

 .. note::